AndreaGhizzoni/Network-Util/README.md

-## Utility library to work with network and send email over STMP (SSL)
+## Utility library to develop with network and send email over STMP (SSL)